-The new bid for independence by certain European Communist Parties could weaken the CPSU claim to rule the international Communist movement (4).
+The new bid for independence by certain European Communist Parties could weaken the CPSU claim to rule the international Communist movement.

-122. For Moscow to win back the upper hand, it would have been necessary for it to spark off a new ideological impulsion which would have drawn the necessary strength from the values of the October Revolution to transcend the changes that have taken place in international society since 1917 thereby demonstrating that the CPSU was a continuing and genuine source of inspiration for Communists the world over.
-However, there has not been this ideological renewal.
-Instead, what has been seen is a repetition or an adaptation of old formulas, except where there have been concessions designed to prevent heterodox forces from causing further damage.
-In other words, if Soviet military might did not exist, ideology in itself would constitute a very inadequate vehicle for the promotion of the Kremlin's foreign policy.

-123. The effort which the CPSU will inevitably be making in the years to come to regain its grip will therefore be a very difficult one.
+- 123. For Moscow to win back the upper hand, it would have been necessary for it to spark off a new ideological impulse based on the values of the October Revolution but adapted to the changes that have taken place in international society since 1917, thereby demonstrating that the CPSU was a continuing and genuine source of inspiration for Communists the world over.
+However, this ideological renewal shows no sign of occurring.
+If Soviet military might did not exist, ideology in itself would constitute a very inadequate vehicle for the promotion of the Kremlin's foreign policy. - 124.
+The effort which the CPSU will inevitably be making in the years to come to regain its grip will therefore be a very difficult one.
 In any case, it will have to be buttressed by arguments that are more persuasive than ideology alone in other words arms and economic aid.
-The major concern of the Soviet leadership will be to ensure that the various dissensions within the "Socialist" camp do not eventually start up a process of ideological disintegration in Eastern Europe which could threaten the hegemony and perhaps even the very structure of the Soviet state.
+The major concern of the Soviet leadership will be to ensure that the various dissensions within the "Socialist" camp do not eventually start up a process of ideological disintegration in Eastern Europe.

-C. Economic
+D. Economic

-(i) East-West relations
+125. (i) East-West relations

-During the '80s, trade will remain the Soviet Union's principal instrument for developing or limiting its relations with the West.
-The highly centralised nature of the Soviet economy makes it possible to use foreign trade for However, Moscow's room for this purpose. manoeuvre will be narrow because of its relatively small share in overall Western trade and because of its dependence on capital equipment imports, which only the Western countries can provide.
-On the other hand, if necessary, the latter would almost invariably be able to replace imports from the Soviet bloc by procurements from other sources, particularly in the Third World.
+During the 1980s, trade will remain the Soviet Union's principal instrument for developing or limiting its relations with the The highly centralised nature of the Soviet economy makes it possible to use foreign trade for this purpose.
+However, Moscow's room for manoeuvre will be narrow because of its relatively small share in overall Western trade and because of its dependence on capital equipment imports, which only the Western countries can provide, as well as on the necessary credits to buy them.
+By contrast the West would, if necessary, almost invariably be able to replace imports from the Soviet bloc by procurements from other sources, particularly in the Third World.